 The best time to plant is in fall before the first frost hits.
 This date will differ depending on your region and location, so check your local weather resources before planting.

-Planting in fall allows the plants to establish roots and adjust to the soil conditions early on, leaving them primed to focus on flowering by the time spring rolls around.
+Planting in fall allows the plants to establish roots (peony roots can freeze in winter) and adjust to the soil conditions early on, leaving them primed to focus on flowering by the time spring rolls around.
 This will maximize the potential blooming season, with all other factors equal.

 You can also plant Peonies in spring.
 However, once planted, they will focus on establishing roots rather than flowering at this time.
 This dramatically shortens your first flowering season (if the plant flowers at all) and can also impact the following year’s flowering period.